by Texas Homesteader ~

 - 7″ *Smoker

-- Smoker fuel (but we see no need to buy smoker fuel, shredded paper or pine needles work fine)
+- Smoker fuel (but now we just use shredded paper or pine needles & it works fine)

 - 2 *Interior Feeders